lonewolfnadhu/swiftui-ios/README.md

 App 1: Swift UI App:
 -

-App 2: I Am Rich App:
+App 2: I Am Rich SwiftUI App:
 - How to start your first SwiftUI Project.
 - Work with Xcode preview and the object library to generate SwiftUI code.
 - Learn to use SwiftUI modifiers to set properties for components.